titaska/Bitukai/README.md

 - `.github/workflows/dotnet.yml` — GitHub Actions CI to build and run tests (none yet).
 - `.gitignore` — Standard Visual Studio/.NET ignores.
 - `.editorconfig` — Basic C# code style defaults.
+- `old_openapi.yaml` — OpenApi specification of our designed POS system (not to be used).
+- `new_openapi.yaml` — OpenApi specification of the POS system which we got from another team (to be used).

 ## Prerequisites
 - .NET SDK 8.x (LTS)